jacksunny2020/aliyunmailer/README.md

 # aliyunmailer
 laravel framework mailer plugin which based on  AliyunMail
+# pre-condition

-How to install and configurate package
+#How to install and configurate package

 1. install the laravel package composer require "jacksunny/aliyunmailer":"dev-master"